kanishk1605/16-bit-simple-instruction-set-processor/README.md

    3. To achieve jump and branching operations, we need condition flags.

       The different condition flags in the processor are:

-          1. SIGN flag:
+        1. SIGN Flag:
             a.
 It is used to indicate whether the result is positive or negative.
             b.
-It is used specifically in Subtraction operations where, if the result is negative, we need to take 2's complement of the result of subtraction.
+It is used specifically in Subtraction operations where, if the result is negative, we need to take 2's complement of the result of subtraction
           2. ZERO Flag:
               a.
 It is Useful in Comparison operation.
               b.
 If we subtract 2 numbers and Z is set, then the number is equal.